jinoh0731/Financial-news-information-retrieval/README.md

 - **Impact**: Potential misalignment with market perceptions could lead to irrelevant or overlooked insights.

 #### 6. **Outdated Information**
 - **Problem**: The dataset currently spans news articles from specific past dates (9/13/2022 to 9/8/2023).
 This approach does not capture recent events or developments, which are crucial for making informed investment decisions in real-time.
 Moreover, the dataset is skewed to have ESG related articles that reflect real news.
-For instance, significant events such as the bankruptcy of Silicon Valley Bank and the Ohio railroad derailment within the dataset's timeframe, which led to having significant amount of article related to those issues.
+For instance, significant events such as the bankruptcy of Silicon Valley Bank and the Ohio railroad derailment within the dataset's timeframe, which led to having significant number of articles related to those issues during training and testing.
 - **Impact**: Utilizing a dataset that doesn't reflect the most current events limits the tool's ability to provide actionable insights that reflect the latest market conditions.
 This reliance on historical data may lead to strategic missteps, particularly in rapid-response scenarios where current information could dramatically alter investment decisions.
 Additionally, the focus on certain major events may bias the model's understanding and responsiveness to other equally significant ESG-related developments.

 #### 7. **Static Dataset**
 - **Problem**: ESG investing and financial markets are highly sensitive to new information.
 This project only aims for building pipeline so that it could be utilized in many asset management or financial companies.
-Therefore, in order to utilize it in real-life, we would need another pipeline or method to web-scrape news articles in real-time and update database constantly to give the most current insights or reflect sudden market changes.
+Therefore, in order to utilize it in real-life, we would need another pipeline or method to web-scrape news articles in real-time and update the database constantly to give the most current insights or reflect sudden market changes.
 - **Impact**: The inability to process and analyze real-time data severely limits the system's effectiveness in a field where timeliness can significantly influence the success of investment strategies.
 Without the capability to update content dynamically, the tool may provide outdated or irrelevant recommendations, thereby diminishing its utility in fast-paced financial environments where current information is crucial for maximizing ESG investment returns.

 ## Recommendations for Improvement